sitrucp/canada_immigration_data/README.md

 - Unpivot month/year columns: convert wide year (or year-month) columns into long format with one observation per row.
 - Province "Not stated" alignment (IMP/TFW): when `province_territory` contains "Not stated", the primary category is normalized to `Not stated` for consistent grouping.
 - Trimming footers (IMP/TFW): by default, rows below the final exact `Total` row are removed to drop footnotes and notes.
 You can disable this with the `no-trim` flag.
+- Collision avoidance (PR/IMP): to prevent circular references in sankey visualizations, category values that appear in multiple hierarchy levels are automatically renamed with " (subcategory)" suffix:
+  - When `category_1` equals `category_2`, the `category_2` value gets " (subcategory)" suffix
+  - When `category_2` equals `category_3`, the `category_3` value gets " (subcategory)" suffix
+  - This ensures unique node names across all hierarchy levels in the sankey charts

 ## Output CSV Schemas